JackSzwergold/Writing/memories/Smiling, Laughing, Screaming and Crying.md

 slug: a8dbe69276a9
 ----->

+P.S.
+100 was located in the smack drab of Trump Village.

 She was my second grade teacher at P.S.
 100 and she was abusive.

 It was 1976, I was barely 8 years old and one day when I was playing with one of the other oddball kids in the class — who happened to be a black kid — she freaked out.